Generic selectors

 Deaf Victoria does not:

-Criteria to determine priority for service
+Criteria to determine priority for services

 If you have an issue you need some support with, Deaf Victoria will meet with you to ensure that your privacy and confidentiality is protected.
 All support is provided free of charge.